State Project Area Awards

 - Are you willing to share with evaluators how your learning in a project area has benefited you and may benefit you in the future?

 How to Apply

 - Up to 50 awardees are selected each year (dependent on funding) through “State 4-H Recognition Day.”
-This process includes a written application with four essay questions, submission of a one-page resume, and a panel interview (by teleconference or in-person).
-Delegates will apply in November-January and winners are announced in April.
+This process includes submitting a one-page cover letter and a one-page resume.
+4-H Members can apply in January, and winners are announced in April.

 - Applicants may apply for two project area awards per year, but may only be awarded in one project area.

 - 4-H members may only be awarded a project area award in each topic one time.

 - A maximum of 72 interviews will be scheduled for this opportunity, candidates will be selected through the written application round.
 Each applicant may be selected to interview for up to two project area awards.